City to launch vaccination program for educators

-The program aims to vaccine teachers, principals and staff at all district, charter, independent and parochial schools, as well as at child care centers and pre-K providers.
+The program aims to vaccinate teachers, principals and staff at all district, charter, independent and parochial schools, as well as at child care centers and pre-K providers.

-The vaccination effort is expected to begin by the end of February and expand to include a number of locations, including pop-up clinics located in school buildings throughout the city.
+The vaccination effort is expected to begin by the end of February and expand to more locations, including pop-up clinics in school buildings throughout the city.

 “While I fully support Dr. Hite’s plan to have students back in classrooms the week of Feb.
 22, this vaccination program will go a long way to easing the concerns that teachers have expressed,” Mayor Jim Kenney said in a news release.